 Now after loading the page delete the existing widget and now add the cart widget from the Elementor widget panel.

 After adding the Cart widget you can customize it from the settings panel.
-In the content tab, you will find different options to customize your cart appearance.
+The content tab will offer different options to customize your cart appearance.

 From the general menu, you can select the cart layout as one-column or two-columns.
 Then you can enable the sticky right column feature; it will allow the right column to be strict while scrolling.
 You can also set the sticky right column offset too.